 Canoe / kayak trips are going out twice a week; please contact the Education Center for details at (772) 398-2779.

 Please be mindful of trail signs and stay on designated paths; this is for your safety as well as the protection of this sensitive environment.
 Plan ahead, pack appropriately, and most definitely; enjoy your visit!

-Don't forget to check out the current issue of Echoes - the newsletter of the Friends of Savannas Preserve State Park.
+Don't forget to check out the Spring 2014 issue of Echoes - the newsletter of the Friends of Savannas Preserve State Park.
 Better yet, ask about becoming a member!

 The Environmental Education Center is located approximately 2 miles east of U.S. 1 on Walton Road in Port St. Lucie.
 The address is: 2541 Walton Road, Port St. Lucie, FL 34952.

 - For forms, information and benefits of volunteering visit Get Involved.